 Timely Notice.
 Stockholders seeking to nominate persons for election to the Board at an annual meeting of stockholders must deliver a timely and proper advance written notice to Farmer Mac, which generally must be received by Farmer Mac's Secretary not earlier than 120 calendar days nor later than 90 calendar days before the first anniversary of the immediately preceding year's annual meeting of stockholders.
-For the 2024 Annual Meeting of Stockholders, Farmer Mac must receive written nominations submitted by the holders of Farmer Mac's Voting Common Stock on or after January 19, 2024 through February 18, 2024, and those submissions shall be directed to Farmer Mac's Secretary at 1999 K Street, N.W., Fourth Floor, Washington, D.C.
-20006.
+For the 2025 Annual Meeting of Stockholders, Farmer Mac must receive written nominations submitted by the holders of Farmer Mac's Voting Common Stock on or after January 16, 2025 through February 15, 2025.
+Those submissions should be directed to Farmer Mac's Secretary at 2100 Pennsylvania Avenue, N.W., Fourth Floor, Washington, D.C.
+20037.